neverRare/butter/doc/README.md

 ## Low level representation

 Describes how Butter's high-level value roughly represents low-level values.
-Roughly means if Butter does naive compilation, as it can have more optimization from LLVM (hopefully).
+Roughly means if Butter does naive compilation, as it can have more optimization.